-Workflows are configured against an Entity, you will see the Workflow button name under the Quick Actions panel of an Entity Record.
-If there is more than one Workflow configured against an Entity, instead of the Workflow button, you will see an Actions button which when clicked shows all available Workflow buttons.
+Workflows are configured against a record type, you will see the Workflow button name under the Quick Actions panel of a Record.
+If there is more than one Workflow configured against a Record Type, instead of the Workflow button, you will see an Actions button which when clicked shows all available Workflow buttons.

 During installation, SharePortals adds a number of workflows which are configured under: SharePortals Workflows